viki-sh/League-Analysis/README.md

 # Framing a Prediction Problem

-Our classification model aims to predict the outcome of a League of Legends match using pre-game data.
-Given that match outcomes are influenced by multiple factors, we explored various features and encodings to improve predictive performance.
+We aim to predict the outcome of a League of Legends match using a binary classification model, where:

+- 0 represents a loss
+- 1 represents a win
+Our goal is to determine whether pre-game metrics and in-game factors influence match outcomes as the game progresses.
+To improve predictive performance, we explored various features and encodings.

+We will use accuracy as the primary evaluation metric for our model, as a good accuracy will indicate that our model is making correct predictions at a high rate.

 ## Baseline Model
 To establish a starting point, we trained a baseline Decision Tree model on the following features: